VijayPrakashReddy-k/SQL_cheetsheet/README.md

 This repository is constantly being updated and added to by the community.
 Pull requests are welcome.
 Enjoy And Happy Learning!

-Table of Contents
+Table of Contents:
-Finding Data Queries.
+1.Finding Data Queries.
-Data Modification Queries.
+2.Data Modification Queries.
-Reporting Queries.
+3.Reporting Queries.
-Join Queries.
+4.Join Queries.
-View Queries.
+5.View Queries.
-Altering Table Queries.
+6.Altering Table Queries.

 1. Finding Data Queries
 SELECT: used to select data from a database